Akira Toriyama: Short stories and other projects (1996–2011)

 In 2008, he collaborated with Masakazu Katsura, his good friend and creator of I"s and Zetman, for the Jump SQ one-shot Sachie-chan Good!!.
 It was later published in North America in the free SJ Alpha Yearbook 2013, which was mailed out to annual subscribers of the digital manga magazine Shonen Jump Alpha in December 2012.
 The two worked together again in 2009, for the three-chapter one-shot Jiya in Weekly Young Jump.

 Toriyama was engaged by 20th Century Fox as a creative consultant on Dragonball Evolution, an American live-action film adaptation of Dragon Ball.
 The film was released in 2009 and failed both critically and financially.
 Toriyama later stated in 2013 that he had felt the script did not "capture the world or the characteristics" of his series and was "bland" and not interesting, so he cautioned them and gave suggestions for changes.
-But the Hollywood producers did not heed his advice, "And just as I thought, the result was a movie I cannot call Dragon Ball."
+The film's producers did not heed his advice, "And just as I thought, the result was a movie I cannot call Dragon Ball."
 Avex Trax commissioned Toriyama to draw a portrait of pop singer Ayumi Hamasaki, and it was printed on the CD of her 2009 single "Rule", which was used as the theme song to the film.

 Toriyama drew a 2009 manga titled Delicious Island's Mr. U for Anjō's Rural Society Project, a nonprofit environmental organization that teaches the importance of agriculture and nature to young children.
 They originally asked him to do the illustrations for a pamphlet, but Toriyama liked the project and decided to expand it into a story.
 It is included in a booklet about environmental awareness that is distributed by the Anjō city government.
 As part of Weekly Shōnen Jumps "Top of the Super Legend" project, a series of six one-shots by famed Jump artists, Toriyama created Kintoki for its November 15, 2010, issue.
 He collaborated with Weekly Shōnen Jump to create a video to raise awareness and support for those affected by the 2011 Tōhoku earthquake and tsunami on March 11, 2011.